CorporateVault LogoCorporateVault

 Primary Entity Admiralty Shipyards (St. Petersburg, Russia)

-Asset in Focus Varshavyanka-class Submarines (Kilo Class)
+Asset in Focus Varshavyanka-class Submarines (Improved Kilo Class)

 Investigation Year 2018

-The Forensic Mechanics: The Kickback Loop
+The Forensic Mechanics: The "Digital Engineering" Scam

 The corruption at Admiralty Shipyards was built on a partnership between a private contractor and internal shipyard leadership.
+It utilized the "Complexity Shield" to hide the siphoning of funds.

-1. The Overstated Digital Asset
+1. The Overstated 3D Asset

 NovIT Pro, led by Valery Pshenichny, was accused of collaborating with Gleb Yemelchenkov (Deputy Chief Engineer at Admiralty Shipyards) to fix the price of the 3D modeling software at multiple times its actual market value.

-2. The Internal Betrayal
+2. The Kickback Infrastructure

 The Tragic Case of the "Russian Elon Musk"